tri-comma/Bracify/README.en.md

 ]
 ```

-### Data Restrictions in Local Preview ("Zero Server" Mode)
+### Local Development Mode (True Zero Server Mode)

-When previewing as a local file (`file://`) without starting a server (e.g., double-clicking `index.html`), data acquisition operates as a simple mock within the browser.
+The mode where you develop by directly opening `index.html` as a local file (`file://`) in a browser without starting a server.

-This mode is intended for design confirmation and simple functional checks, and its behavior differs somewhat from a server environment (SSR).
+#### Build-less Development via File System Access API

+By utilizing the **File System Access API** provided by modern browsers (Chrome, Edge, etc.), the traditional build process (converting JSON files to JS files) becomes unnecessary.

+1. **Select Project Folder**: When opening a page via `file://`, a folder selection prompt appears during initialization.
+By selecting the project's root directory, the browser can directly fetch and operate on files.
+2. **Build-less Preview**: Since `_sys/data/*.json` and `_parts/*.html` are read directly by the browser, any edits and saves are instantly reflected upon browser reload (or transition).

+#### Page Transitions and SPA Routing

+In a `file://` environment, browser reloads reset folder access permissions, so Bracify treats all transitions as SPA (Single Page Application).

+- **Automatic Link Interception**: Internal transitions via `<a>` tags are automatically detected, replacing only the DOM without reloading the page (Full DOM Replacement).
+- **JavaScript Navigation API**: When navigating programmatically via script, use `Bracify.navigate('/path/to/page.html')` instead of `location.href`.
+- **Browser History**: Supports the browser's "Back" and "Forward" buttons, allowing navigation between history states without reloads.

+#### Limitations in Unsupported Browsers

+If the browser does not support the File System Access API or if folder selection is not performed, it operates in the following restricted "Read-only Mock Mode":

+- **Filter Limitations**: Exact match only.
+Operators like `:gt` or `:lt` will not work.
+- **No Updates**: Data saving via form submission is not performed.
+- **Partial Display**: Loading external files (`data-t-include`) may be restricted.

+#### Data Filtering and Control (Common Specs)

+In local development mode (both True Zero Server and Mock Mode), simple data processing occurs within the browser with the following limitations and specifications:

-- **Filter-related Restrictions**:
+- **Filter Limitations**:
   - **Exact Match Only**: Returns data only when the specified key and value match exactly.
-  - **Ignore Empty Values**: If the search parameter value is an empty string (`?name=`), that filter condition itself is ignored (all items are displayed).
+  - **Ignore Empty Values**: If the filter value is an empty string (`?name=`), that condition is ignored (all items are displayed).
-  - **Advanced Operators Not Supported**: Operators like `:gt` or `:lt` do not function and are ignored or do not work as expected.
+  - **Advanced Operators Not Supported**: Operators like `:gt` or `:lt` do not function and are ignored.

 - **Supported Control Parameters**:
-    The following parameters operate simply even in local preview:
+  The following parameters operate simply even in local environments:
-  - `_limit`: Limit the number of items displayed
+  - `_limit`: Display limit
-  - `_offset`: Skip data
+  - `_offset`: Data skip
-  - `_sort`: Key to sort by
+  - `_sort`: Sort key
   - `_order`: `asc` (ascending) or `desc` (descending)

+#### JavaScript Behavior in SPA Mode

+In Local Development Mode (True Zero Server Mode), when transitioning without a page reload, JavaScript execution follows these rules:

+- **Scope Isolation (IIFE Wrapping)**: To prevent conflicts with variable declarations (`const`, `let`) from previous pages, page-specific scripts (inside `<body>` and newly loaded scripts in `<head>`) are automatically wrapped and executed as Immediately Invoked Function Expressions (IIFE) by Bracify.
+- **Prevention of Duplicate Execution**: Among scripts in `<head>`, those already loaded (like `engine.js` or common libraries) are not re-executed in the navigation destination.
+- **Persistence of Global Variables**: Data explicitly attached to the `window` object or `var` variables defined outside of IIFEs persist after navigation.
+- **Event Listeners**: Event listeners added directly to `window` or `document` are not automatically cleaned up upon navigation.
+It is recommended to attach page-specific events to elements within `<body>` or design them with navigation in mind.

 ## Database Configuration